tubingtime/open-classroom/README.md

 ## To add new data
-You need a CSV file containing class information in the format of classData.csv
+You need a CSV file containing class information in the format of data/classData.csv

 To generate this file I logged into banner, went to Registration->Look Up and Register for Classes->Enter Term.
 Then click 'All' for Subject and search.
 This will show you a page with all class info.
 Save this page as classes.html and put in the `data` folder.